IntersectMBO/cardano-haskell-packages/README.md

-# Cardano Haskell package repository
+# Cardano Haskell package repository ("CHaP")

 This git repository contains the metadata used by [`foliage`](https://github.com/andreabedini/foliage) to create a Cabal package repository available at https://input-output-hk.github.io/cardano-haskell-packages/ .

-The purpose of this package repository is to contain all the Haskell packages used by the Cardano open-source project which are not on Hackage.
+The purpose of this package repository ("CHaP") is to contain all the Haskell packages used by the Cardano open-source project which are not on Hackage.